phalcon/documentation/docs/db-models-metadata.md

 This strategy does not require any customization and is implicitly used by all the metadata adapters.

 ### Annotations
-This strategy makes use of [annotations][annotations] to describe the columns in a model.
+This strategy makes use of [annotations](annotations.md) to describe the columns in a model.

 ```php
 <?php